ndrearu/curve_fit_utils/README.md

 - ~~Add bootstrap technique to obtain approximate confidence bands in `confidence_band` routine~~
 - ~~Indicates some statistical references to the [notes](NOTES.md)~~
 - ~~Modify `chi2_gof_test` to handle with frequency/counts~~
-- Handle with bounds in `curve_fit` called in costructing confidence bands
+- Handle with bounds in `curve_fit` called in constructing confidence bands
 - Create examples comparing confidence bands with bootstrap technique
+- Add new routine to handle systematics of fit range

 ##### Last update 21/12/2017